Merrick Garland’s goal is to restore the integrity of the Justice Department. His legacy will still be defined by Trump.

 Garland has plenty of critics on the right.
 They have accused him of blaming lawful gun owners for crime, targeting conservative critics of school coronavirus policies, and refusing to give them information about an ongoing investigation of President Biden’s son Hunter.
 But he has also faced vocal skepticism from those on the left who want him to aggressively investigate Trump and his inner circle for possible crimes surrounding the 2020 election and the Jan.
 6 Capitol breach.

 Kristy Parker, a former federal prosecutor and counsel at the advocacy group Protect Democracy, said Garland’s legacy will probably be defined by that issue.
-At stake, she said, is not just whether Trump will face personal consequences, but whether the Justice Department can hold accountable those who commit crimes, irrespective of their political status.
+At stake, she said, is not just whether Trump will face personal consequences but whether the Justice Department can hold accountable those who commit crimes, irrespective of their political status.

 “This is a big moment in history,” said Parker, who thinks Trump should be investigated for his efforts to overturn the 2020 election.
 “This is going to be a defining moment in how we view our own justice system, and how everybody else in the world views it.
 We’ve always held ourselves up as a beacon of how to do democracy in the world.
 And if we’re not capable of investigating a president of the United States who openly flouted the law, then that’s going to be a real turning point for us, and in my view, we’ll be taking the wrong turn at the fork in the road.”

-It’s still unclear if the department is targeting the former president specifically as it investigates the Jan.
+It’s still unclear whether the department is targeting the former president specifically as it investigates the Jan.
 6 riot, Parker said.
 There are some worrying signs it is not, she said, particularly in not seeking interviews with those closest to Trump.
 But Garland has insisted investigators are building cases up from low-level players and will follow the evidence however high it leads.
 So far, investigators are not known to have interviewed those closest to Trump as part of their probe.

 Stanley Brand, a former House counsel who represents some of the Jan.
 6 defendants and witnesses, said Garland has done well in a difficult first year, having come in “under very adverse circumstances, with low morale and high expectations.”

 Garland’s quiet demeanor and strategy is the right one, Brand said, particularly for the Jan.
 6 cases.
-“In this case, the less said publicly the better, because you don’t want to impact juries or judges,” or give any ammunition to defense lawyers, he said.
+“In this case, the less said publicly the better, because you don’t want to impact juries or judges” or give any ammunition to defense lawyers, he said.

 In contrast, the House committee investigating Jan.
-6 has been publicly outspoken, recently arguing in a court filing that they have “a good-faith basis for concluding that the president and members of his campaign engaged in a criminal conspiracy to defraud the United States.”
+6 has been publicly outspoken, recently arguing in a court filing that it has “a good-faith basis for concluding that the president and members of his campaign engaged in a criminal conspiracy to defraud the United States.”

 Declarations like that increase the pressure on Garland.
 But those who have worked with him in his first year says he has been painstakingly careful to keep his focus on the evidence and legal issues surrounding Jan.
 6.

 At his first briefing on the case a year ago, the former judge methodically asked prosecutors to explain the legal standards for the different crimes at issue, such as assault and obstruction.
-Critics say the attorney general seemed to be stuck in the weeds of the case and not focused enough on the big picture: A possible conspiracy to overthrow the government.
+Critics say the attorney general seemed to be stuck in the weeds of the case and not focused enough on the big picture: a possible conspiracy to overthrow the government.

 The debate over whether the Justice Department should pursue Trump has drawn some public attention away from several of the agency’s signature actions over the past year, including strengthening efforts to protect civil rights.